Stephlat/dataChallengePerception/README.md

 # Data Challenge organized by Inria-Perception

-This repository contains the basic scripts that are provided for the challenge:
+This repository contains the basic scripts that are provided for the challenge.The goal is to develop an audio-visual diarization model.
+We provide the following observations that must be used as input for your model:
+* RGB videos
+* Sound Source Localisation (SSL) as heatmaps.
+* full body pose estimation

+The goal is twofold:
+* Perform visual tracking to associate the provided detections through time
+* Predict the speaking activity of each tracked person.

+We provide the some basic visualization and evaluation scripts.
+The data are based on the [AVDIAR dataset](https://team.inria.fr/perception/avdiar/).The data can be downloaded [here](http://perception.inrialpes.fr/Free_Access_Data/dataChallenge/dataChallenge.tar.gz).

 ## Dependencies
 You need to install opencv-python and  numpy.
-Some other recommended librairies are listed on the [data challange page](https://team.inria.fr/perception/research/data-challenge/).
+Some other recommended librairies are listed on the.
 The scripts have been tested with opencv cv2 version 2.4.13 and python 2.7.12.

 ## Scripts
 We provide the following scripts: